dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ## Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system

-**Visuals of key features: [PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf)**.
+**Visuals of key benefits and features: [PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf)**.

-## Key Benefits
+## Individual and Collective Benefits

 1. Give each party more flexibility to make their individual water consumption, conservation, and reservoir storage decisions independent of other parties.
-1. Parties manage all available water not just prior conserved water.
+1. Parties manage all available water not just prior conserved water (Intentionally Created Surplus balances).
-1. Each party's available water is their account balance, plus share of inflow, minus share of combined reservoir evaporation, plus water purchases, and minus water sales.
-1. Include reservoir storage and inflow as operations criteria not just reservior elevations/tiers ([Rosenberg, 2021a](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/2-AddReservoirInflowAsNewCriteriaToGiveLakeMeadManagersMoreFlexibilityAndIndependenceToConserveWater.docx)).
-1. Stretch the Lee Ferry compact point to be a region of combined management that starts with natural inflow to Lake Powell and ends with Lake Mead releases.
+1. Adapt to basin inflows and slow reservoir draw down ([Rosenberg, 2021a](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/2-AddInflowAsNewCriteriaToGiveLakeMeadManagersMoreFlexibilityAndIndependenceToSlowReservoirDrawdown.docx).
 1. Include more parties such as Colorado River Delta managers, First Names, and managers for Grand Canyon ecosystems.
-1. Show impacts of Lake Powell water elevation on release temperature and Grand Canyon fish ([Wheeler et al, 2021, Sidebar 1, p.
-47](https://qcnr.usu.edu/coloradoriver/files/WhitePaper6.pdf)).
+1. Provide for water temperature needs of endangered fish of the Grand Canyon.
+Delay/avoid triggering the Endangered Species Act [Wheeler et al, 2021, Sidebar 1, p.
+47](https://qcnr.usu.edu/coloradoriver/files/WhitePaper6.pdf).
-1. Add a "shared, reserve" account equal in volume to the current Lake Powell and Lake Mead protection volumes ([Rosenberg, 2021b](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-GiveLakeMeadManagersMoreFlexibilityToConserveToStopDrawdownToDeadPool.docx)).
-Manage the shared, reserve account by consensus of all parties.
-Assume that the parties will not all agree how to manage.
-Thus, the water will stay parked in the account and prevent parties to collectively draw down the combined reservoir storage to zero.
+1. Move Lower Basin and Mexico conservation account balances into flex account.
+1. Shift "my" basin and "my" reservoir towards "our" reservoirs.
+1. More positive process.

+**Features that create a more positive process**

+1. Stretch the Lee Ferry compact point into a region of combined management that starts with Lake Powell inflows and ends with Lake Mead releases (see [Slide #3](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf))
+1. Each party gets a flex account in the combined Lake Powell-Lake Mead system.
+1. Parties split the existing reservoir storage and basin natural inflow.
+1. Each party's available water is their flex account balance, plus share of natural flow, minus share of reservoir evaporation, plus water purchases, minus sales (see [Slide #4](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf))
+1. Parties can buy or sell water from other parties.
+These are transactions among flex accounts in the combined system.
+Avoids wheeling.
+1. Each party conserves or consumes within their available water.
+1. Parties jointly decide how physically store water in Lake Powell and Lake Mead (e.g., consider fish and hydropower).
+Regardless of physical storage, parties access their water in their flex account.

 **Try out the model?** Follow the directions below.
 Use solo or with colleagues, friends, and/or family.